richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

    Additional qualifications apply (refer to the above-referenced specifications for details), but they are not relevant here.

-2. An "internationalized domain name", i.e., a DNS domain name that includes at least one label containing appropriately encoded Unicode code points outside the traditional US-ASCII range and conforming to the processing and validity checks specified for "IDNA2008" in {{IDNA-DEFS}} and the associated documents.
-In particular, it contains at least one U-label or A-label, but otherwise may contain any mixture of NR-LDH labels, A-labels, or U-labels.
+2. An "internationalized domain name", i.e., a DNS domain name that includes at least one label containing appropriately encoded Unicode code points outside the traditional US-ASCII range.
+   In particular, it contains at least one NC-label or P-label, but otherwise may contain any mixture of NR-LDH labels, P-labels, or NC-labels.
+Refer to [[Section 7.3]] for further details and the rationale for this document's usage of the terms "NC-label" and "P-label" as opposed to the terms "U-label" and "A-label" as defined in {{IDNA-DEFS}}.

 An IP address is either a 4-octet IPv4 address {{!IPv4=RFC0791}} or a 16-octet
 IPv6 address {{!IPv6=RFC4291}}.
 The identifier might need to be converted from a